jansony1/tidb-on-k8s-cn/README.md

 ## Step3.
 Scale on kubernete cluster
+This section enables you to scalue the cluster up or down.

-1. If you would like to change any configuration, for example, scaling up or down your replica number, simple revise the values.yml again and run the following command.
+1. If you would like to scale up or down your pod replica number, simple revise the values.yml again and run the following command.
 For more guide upon scaling, refer to [this page](https://github.com/pingcap/docs-cn/blob/master/v3.0/tidb-in-kubernetes/scale-in-kubernetes.md)

 ```
 helm upgrade tidb-cluster-test pingcap/tidb-cluster --namespace=tidbtest -f values.yml